fbpx

 So here is how he resurfaced: there was another female prophet who showed up on the Citizen News last night (19/5/2016) and said that she met Jehova Wanyonyi somewhere in Turkana (where Jehova Wanyonyi now lives) and he has sent her to his people “The Lost Israelites” as a prophet.
 In the interpretation of Wanyonyi’s followers, the coming of this woman is the fulfilment of one of the age-old prophecies in the bible.
 This (new) prophet was received with mixed reactions among the believers and to tell you the truth, this news piece left me in stitches.
 I felt as if with all the bad things happening in the world: tear gas, plane crashes, crumbling buildings, killer floods and so on, the Citizen news crew had gone out of their way to get something to humour the audience, you know like make us momentarily forget the difficult things in the world.
 Keep your ears on the ground for I am sure the Jehova Wanyonyi saga shall continue.

 If you are like me, however, you are wondering how this Jehova Wanyonyi (and many other people like that who declare themselves gods) manage to marshal a following.
-How did belief get us to where we are at in the society today?
+How did belief get us to where we are at in society today?
 Just what leads to the creation of bizarre religious beliefs that have no biblical backing but which people strongly uphold?

 1. When you grow up in an environment where the subject of religion is not open for discussion you are likely to fall for a Jehova Wanyonyi who bears a different name.